The road to pay equity for teacher aides

 Goal: Gather information about the work teacher aides do, especially the parts of the work that has been undervalued.

-What’s happening: In Term 1, twenty teacher aides are conducting interviews in over 80 schools across the country.
-They will be interviewing teacher aides, the people who direct their work, principals and BOT chairs.
+What happened: In Term 1 of 2018, 20 teacher aides conducted interviews in over 80 schools across the country.
+They interviewed teacher aides, the people who direct their work, principals and BOT chairs.

-The interviews will let the skills and knowledge of teacher aides shine – especially the ones which are commonly overlooked in “women’s work”, such as emotional intelligence and effort.
+The interviews really let the skills and knowledge of teacher aides shine – especially the ones which are commonly overlooked in “women’s work”, such as emotional intelligence and effort.

 Building a picture